benur75/msxpico/README.md

 - RGB status LED, also used for showing audio level.
 - MIDI output through mini USB which uses same cable as the Midi Pac.
 A cable can be ordered as add-on.
 - USB-C connection for firmware updates.
-- ROM files with a maximum of 4MB can directly be loaded from micro SD card by the built in menu without using Sofarun or Romload.
+- ROM files with a maximum of 15MB can directly be loaded from micro SD card by the built in menu without using Sofarun or Romload.
 - Automatic mapper type detection with manual adjustment.
 Supported mapper types: ASCII8, ASCII16, Konami with and without SCC.
 - 50/60Hz video output selection
+- Joystick support
 - Compatible with MSX2, MSX2+, MSX Turbo R, One Chip MSX, SX1-(mini)
-- Not compatible with 7MHz modification
+- Often compatible with MSX1, not guaranteed
-- Not compatible with pause key
+- Often compatible with 7MHz modification, not guaranteed

 For a questions, ideas and orders please contact me: j.taverne@gmail.com

+Manual

+Creating SD card:

+- Insert MSX Pico
+- Power on the MSX
+- Select Nextor
+- Insert new SD card
+- In BASIC type: call fdisk
+- Select the SD card
+- Delete all partitions by pressing <D>
+- Create at least one new partition by pressing <A>
+- Write the parititions by pressing <W>
+- Power off the MSX
+- Copy the contents of msxpico_sd.zip to the first partition using a PC or MAC